natoka/F-k-Apttus/README.md

 # F**k Apttus
+The driving force for me to set up this article is, DON'T MAKE THE WRONG DECISION AGAIN.

-# The stories when work with Apttus
+# The stories when working with Apttus during my past 4 years, which is the worst 4 years in my whole 9 years career in Salesforce projects.

+Business Requirement

+Technical Requirement

+Solution Maturity

+Vendor's Background

 # Culture and work philosophy
 1. None knows the Package compoents